gggeek/ggsysinfo/README.md

 ------------
 - As per standard eZ Publish extensions: drop in extension dir, activate in site.ini override file or via gui
 - fix the autoload config: if not activated via the admin interface, run the ezpgenerateautoloads.php script
-- if using eAccelerator, make sure that the  eZ Publish dir is within the eaccelerator.allowed_admin_path setting in php.ini
 - to have the connecting-to-the-web and connecting-to-email-server tests activated, go edit sysinfo.ini.append.php.
-  By default these tests are deactivated since they involve active probing of external resources
+  By default, these tests are deactivated since they involve active probing of external resources
 - Access to all views of this module is regulated by granting access to the "setup/system_info" policy.
   NB: this is the same policy that governs access to the "System information" page in the admin interface, not a new policy defined by this extension.
   To allow anonymous access to a single view, the ini setting PolicyOmitList can be also used.
-- Make sure that users can access image files stored in var/sitename/cache/sysinfo for the storage churn graph to work (this means properly configuring .htaccess file or vhost configuration usually)
+- Make sure that users can access image files stored in var/$sitename/cache/sysinfo for the storage churn graph to work (this means properly configuring .htaccess file or vhost configuration usually)

 - For setting up the extension properly in cluster mode, read the details in settings/sysinfo.ini, [ClusterSettings] section